Andreas Maislinger: House of Responsibility (HRB)

 As a reaction to the participation of the FPÖ (Austrian Freedom Party) in the Austrian federal government in 2000, Maislinger suggested that the city of Braunau am Inn should establish a "House of Responsibility" in the birth house of Adolf Hitler.

+Criticism

+On 10 May 2023 the Austrian weekly news magazine Falter made severe accusations against Maislinger.
+Maislinger called one Gedenkdiener and threatened him with suicide, saying, "You'll have to live with the fact that I'm going to kill myself now.", according to Austrian news station Puls 24.
+Jonathan Dorner, who was doing his Gedenkdienst in 2019, was also the target of a suicide threat and numerous other threats after he had contradicted Maislinger and addressed problematic circumstances.
+Dorner sees a system in these threats; the announcement of his suicide was used against the young people in the association "to get his way when something did not go according to his plan."
+Furthermore, threats of criminal charges were also alleged.
+In response to an inquiry by Austrian newspaper Kurier, Maislinger commented that the allegations had been clarified with the help of an ombudsman team two years ago and that he had no intention of participating in a public discussion.

+The Ministry of Social Affairs, which is supporting the organization financially, had been aware of the allegations since the fall of 2022, according to Puls 24.
+A suspension of funding would have been unreasonable based on the state of knowledge at the time, the ministry commented in response to an ORF query.
+Three days after the allegations were made public, Maislinger announced his resignation as Chairman of the Austrian Service Abroad.
+An external investigation of the allegations came to the conclusion that there had been cases of abuse of power by Maislinger.
+The organizational structure had been adjusted to prevent a similar concentration of power as had occurred under Maislinger.

 Further activities

 Since 1992, Maislinger has served as the scientific director of the annual Braunau Contemporary History Days in Braunau am Inn.

 He also participates actively in projects promoting gifted children.

 Since 2003 he is in charge of the Georg Rendl Symposion.
 He had founded the symposium to familiarise people with the life and works of the painter and author Georg Rendl, whom Maislinger had already met as a child in his hometown St. Georgen/Salzburg.

 In 2006 he initiated the Austrian Holocaust Memorial Award, rewarding people who actively contribute to the remembrance of the Holocaust.